 I currently hold a variety of Azure and industry certifications, including but not limited to:

 During my time at Rackspace I worked very closely with Andre Stephens and Co-Architected several mission critical applications.

 Graviton was developed fully in house utilizing Visual Studio and is a .NET MVC application.
 It is architected primarily in Azure using Web Apps, Cosmos DB, Key Vault, Hybrid Connections, monitored using Application Insights, and deployed via CI/CD and Azure DevOps.
 Features include Capacity Planning for Hyper-V which utilizes a PowerShell backend to gather metrics from Hyper-V servers and report them to end users.
 Graviton is also used for all implementation and deployment of Virtual Machines and Hosts to decrease build time and reduce human error.
 These processes use Azure Automation and Hybrid Workers where possible, PowerShell is leveraged to provide JSON returns allowing a fully automated end to end workflow.

 Co-Architected monitoring solution for Microsoft Azure support at Rackspace allowing the generation of trouble tickets in our internal systems from Operations Management Suite and Log Analytics.

 As one of the world’s largest managed cloud providers, Rackspace hosts all kinds of workloads for thousands of organizations—from small businesses to global enterprises, including more than half of the Fortune 100.
 It serves customers on all the major cloud platforms, including its recent addition of Azure to its offerings.

-If you’d like to reach out you can find Sterling available on a variety of social media platforms.
+If you’d like to reach out you can find me on a variety of social media platforms.